Acknowledgement of and Welcome to Country

-Lake Macquarie City Council acknowledges the traditional custodians of the land, the Awabakal People.
+Lake Macquarie City Council acknowledges the traditional custodians of the land and waters, the Awabakal People.
 We pay respect to knowledge holders and community members of the land and acknowledge and pay respect to Elders past, present and future.

-The Acknowledgement to Country recognises Awabakal people as the Traditional Caretakers and Custodians of Lake Macquarie.
+The Acknowledgement of Country recognises Awabakal people as the Traditional Custodians of Lake Macquarie.

-Anyone can deliver an Acknowledgement to Country.
+Anyone can deliver an Acknowledgement of Country.
 As it is a personal as well as an organisational statement, it is acceptable to use your own words.

 It is also essential that you pay respect to Aboriginal people of today as well Elders past, present and future.

-When elsewhere, you should mention the respective Traditional Custodians of that land.
+When elsewhere, you should mention the respective Traditional Custodians of that land if known.

 I would like to acknowledge the Traditional Custodians of the land on which we are meeting today, the ___________ People (only if known), and acknowledge the Aboriginal and Torres Strait Islander people who now reside in this area.
 I extend that respect to Elders – past and present – and future cultural knowledge holders.